The Allied Health Practice Setup Guide

 Common Mistakes & What They Cost

 Ten mistakes with real dollar figures.
-The $14,400/year underpricing mistake.
-The $5,000 restructuring mistake.
-The insurance gap that could end your career.
+The session cap surprise, the lease you signed too early, the telehealth you never set up.
 Each one with what it costs and how to avoid it.

 Your First 90 Days